elibroftw/blog.elijahlopez.ca/content/posts/university/bu-493-behavioural-finance.md

 - Are extreme valuations warranted by a new economy?
 - Loyalty can be misplaced in an organization and people are cautioned to keep a separate identity

+## Mind Over Money - Jessica Biasin

+What is anti-social?
+Don't listen or aligned with norms of society.
+Deviants?

+### Psychology and Sociology

+Psychology; mind and behaviour, used for treating dysfunction.

+Sociology: origin, development, organization ,and functioning of society.
+Analysis of various relationships.

+### Antisocial Traits

+- Impulsivity
+- Deceitfulness
+- Recklessness
+- Sensation-seeking

+Affects .6% and 3.6% of adults, three times more common in men than women.
+Unsure what the same size for the self-reported study is.

+### Causes of Antisocial Behaviour

+- family history
+- childhood conduct disorder
+- low serotonin levels
+  - contributes to level of happiness
+- low arousal levels???
+- low anxiety levels
+- moral development deficits
+- and more

+### Interventions

+1. Talk Therapy
+2. individual cognitive behavioural therapy
+3. group based CBT
+4. Contingency Management
+5. Multi-Agency Care

+### Trends in Antisocial Behaviour

+### Q&A